Shidesu/GuidRecycler/README.md

 ## What is it?
 GuidRecycler is a library that allows you to recycle guids.
 It is a simple concept.

+## Why was it made?
+Every year, billions of guids are produced.
+The vast majority of those is not used.
+They are thrown away.
+Wasted.
+In current times, it's important to do anything in our power to reduce our impact on the planet.
+By recycling guids, we reduce the amount of power needed to get an unused one.
+We also delay, as much as possible, the time when we will run out of guids.

 ## Installation
 GuidRecycler is available as a [NuGet package](https://www.nuget.org/packages/GuidRecycler/).
 ```powershell